dijonmusters/recipe-book/src/recipes/chipotle-sauce.md

   "80g brown sugar",
   "250mL water"
 ]
+method: [
+  "Put all ingredients in a saucepan over medium heat and stir.", "Cook for 30 mins or until desired thickness.", "Process the mixture into a thick sauce."
+]
 ---

-Put all ingredients in a saucepan over medium heat and stir.

-Cook for 30 mins or until desired thickness.

-Process the mixture into a thick sauce.